 Augustine Lawlor.
-Mr. Lawlor, age 63, has served as our Chief Operating Officer since January 2016.
-Mr. Lawlor has been a managing director of HealthCare Ventures LLC since 2000, including serving as the chief executive officer of GITR, Inc. prior to its merger into Leap.
+Mr. Lawlor, age 64, has served as our Chief Operating Officer since January 2016.
+Mr. Lawlor has been a managing director of HealthCare Ventures LLC since 2000.
 Prior to joining HealthCare Ventures, Mr. Lawlor served as Chief Operating Officer of LeukoSite Inc., a biotechnology company, from 1997 to 1999.
-Before joining LeukoSite, Mr. Lawlor served as Chief Financial Officer and Vice President of Corporate Development of Alpha-Beta Technology, Inc., a biotechnology company.
-He was also previously Chief Financial Officer and Vice President, Business Development, of BioSurface Technologies Corporation, a biotechnology company.
-Mr. Lawlor serves on the board of directors of Cardiovascular Systems, Inc. (NASDAQ: CSII) and Catalyst Biosciences, Inc. (NASDAQ:

-CBIO), each a publicly-traded biopharmaceutical company, and a number of private companies.
+Mr. Lawlor serves on the board of directors of Cardiovascular Systems, Inc. (Nasdaq: CSII) and Catalyst Biosciences, Inc. (Nasdaq: CBIO), each a publicly-traded company, and a number of private companies.
 He received a B.A. from the University of New Hampshire and a master's degree in management from Yale University.

 Mark O'Mahony.
-Mr. O'Mahony, age 49, has served as our Chief Manufacturing Officer since April 2020, and previously served as our Vice President of Chemistry, Manufacturing and Control (CMC) and Quality Operations since December 2011.
-Before joining Leap, Mr. O'Mahony served as Vice President of Process Development, Manufacturing, and Quality Control at Tolerx, Inc., where he led CMC operations from the company's inception through partnerships with Genentech and GlaxoSmithKline, and to pre-commercialization of Otelixizumab®.
+Mr. O'Mahony, age 50, has served as our Chief Manufacturing Officer since April 2020, and previously served as our Vice President of Chemistry, Manufacturing and Control (CMC) and Quality Operations since December 2011.
+Before joining Leap, Mr. O'Mahony served as Vice President of Process Development, Manufacturing, and Quality Control at Tolerx, Inc., where he led CMC operations from the company's inception through partnerships with Genentech and GlaxoSmithKline, and to precommercialization of otelixizumab.
 Prior to Tolerx, Mr. O'Mahony worked at LeukoSite and Millennium Pharmaceuticals where he played an integral role in the approval of Campath®, and in the early development of Entyvio®.
 Mr. O'Mahony began his career at EMD Serono.
-He received his MBA from Boston University and a B.Sc. in Biotechnology from Dublin City University, Ireland.
+He received his M.B.A. from Boston University and a B.Sc. in Biotechnology from Dublin City University, Ireland.

 Cynthia Sirard, MD.
-Dr. Sirard, age 50, has served as our Chief Medical Officer since April 2020.
+Dr. Sirard, age 51, has served as our Chief Medical Officer since April 2020.
 Dr. Sirard has served as our Vice President of Clinical Research and Development since April 2012.
 Before joining Leap, Dr. Sirard served in clinical development and team leadership roles with Genzyme and Sanofi Oncology, following the merger with Genzyme.
 Prior to Genzyme, Dr. Sirard served as a medical director at Parexel International, a global clinical research organization.
 Dr. Sirard has more than eighteen years of global clinical development experience including optimization of strategic development and oversight of scientific, commercial and financial objectives for clinical programs in oncology, hematology and transplantation.
-She received her MD from Chicago Medical School and a BS from the University of Massachusetts at Amherst.
+She received her M.D. from Chicago Medical School and a B.S. from the University of Massachusetts at Amherst.
 She is a board certified Medical Oncologist with internal medicine and hematology/oncology training at Harvard Medical School at Beth Israel Deaconess Medical Center in Boston, Massachusetts.